-- 2. Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment), 8 (Senior Management, Board of Directors and Entry of Personnel) and 9 (Performance Requirements) do not apply to a measure that a Party adopts or maintains with respect to sectors, subsectors or activities, as set out in its Schedule to Annex I. - 3.
-Article 5 (Most-Favoured-Nation Treatment) does not apply to treatment accorded by a Party under an agreement as set out in Annex II. - 4.
-In respect of intellectual property rights, a Party may derogate from Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment) and 9(1)(f) (Performance Requirements) in a manner that is consistent with: - (a) the TRIPS Agreement; - (b) an amendment to the TRIPS Agreement in force for both Parties; and - (c) a waiver to the TRIPS Agreement granted pursuant to Article IX of the WTO Agreement. - 5.
-Articles 4 (National Treatment), 5 (Most-Favoured-Nation Treatment) and 8 (Senior Management and Board of Directors) do not apply to: - (a) procurement by a Party or a State enterprise; or - (b) a subsidy or grant provided by a Party or a State enterprise, including a government-supported loan, a guarantee or insurance. - 6.
-Article 5 (Most-Favoured-Nation Treatment) of this Agreement does not apply to financial services.
+3. Articles 4, 5, 8 and 9 shall not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors or activities, as set out in its Schedule to Annex II.

+4. Article 5 shall not apply to treatment accorded by a Party pursuant to agreements as set out in its schedule to Annex III.

+5. In respect of intellectual property rights, a Party may derogate from Articles 4, 5 and 9(1)(f) in a manner that is consistent with:

+- (a) the TRIPS Agreement; - (b) an amendment to the TRIPS Agreement in force for both Parties; and - (c) a waiver to the TRIPS Agreement granted pursuant to Article IX of the WTO Agreement. - 6.
+Articles 4, 5 and 8 do not apply to: - (a) procurement by a Party or a State enterprise; or - (b) a subsidy or grant provided by a Party or a State enterprise, including a government-supported loan, a guarantee or insurance. - 7.
+Article 5 of this Agreement does not apply to financial services.